openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 ``zfs_special_class_metadata_reserve_pct`` sets a threshold for space in special vdevs to be reserved exclusively for metadata.
-This prevents small blocks or dedup table from completely consuming a special vdev.
+This prevents small data blocks from completely consuming a special vdev.

 ====================================== ================================
 zfs_special_class_metadata_reserve_pct Notes